Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Tannum Sands had one of the highest income levels in Australia according to AreaSearch data based on the latest ATO figures for the financial year 2023.
-The median income among taxpayers in Tannum Sands was $65,522 and the average income stood at $80,995, compared to $53,146 and $66,593 respectively for the rest of Queensland.
-Based on a 9.91% growth rate in wages since financial year 2023, estimated incomes as of September 2025 would be approximately $72,015 (median) and $89,022 (average).
-According to the 2021 Census, incomes in Tannum Sands clustered around the 65th percentile nationally.
-The majority of locals, 31.8% or 1,776 people, fell into the $1,500 - 2,999 income bracket, similar to the broader area where 31.7% occupied this category.
+The suburb of Tannum Sands had one of the highest income levels in Australia according to AreaSearch data aggregated from the latest ATO records for the financial year ending 30 June 2023.
+The median income among taxpayers was $65,522 and the average income stood at $80,995.
+These figures compared to those of Rest of Qld's which were $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated current incomes would be approximately $72,015 (median) and $89,022 (average) as of September 2025.
+According to the Census conducted in August 2021, income levels in Tannum Sands clustered around the 65th percentile nationally.
+The predominant income bracket was $1,500 - 2,999, with 31.8% of locals (1,783 people) falling into this category, similar to the broader area where 31.7% occupied this bracket.
 After accounting for housing costs, residents retained 87.7% of their income, indicating strong purchasing power.
 The suburb's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income